ANIMAL FACTS - Cheetahs

 Cheetah breed once a year.
 The female raises the cubs ranging from 2-8 (but usually 3 or 4) herself.
 They will stay with her for up to two years.

-The primary threat to cheetahs is loss of habitat due to human settlement and agriculture.
+The primary threat to the cheetah is loss of habitat due to human settlement and agriculture.
 Decline in prey, poaching, and indiscriminate trapping and shooting as a livestock predator also threaten the survival of the cheetah throughout its range.
 As a protected species in Namibia, people are allowed to remove cheetahs only if they pose a threat to livestock or human life.
-Unfortunately, some farmers will capture cheetahs indiscriminantly (the "problem" animals may not be singled out), often removing or killing those that have not taken any livestock.
+Unfortunately, some farmers will capture cheetahs indiscriminantly, often removing or killing those that have not taken any livestock.
 In North Africa and Iran, severe depletion of the prey base has brought cheetahs to near extinction.

 Once widely distributed throughout Europe, Asia, Africa, and North America, the cheetah can now only be found scattered in various countries in Sub-Saharan Africa and a small population in Iran.
 The major strongholds of the cheetah are in eastern and southern Africa, primarily Kenya, Tanzania, and Namibia.